Cult Wines International

 Holds on Shipping during Summer Months or Freezing Temperatures:

 Please understand that wine spoilage, leakage or cork pushing during transit due to heat or freezing is NOT our liability.
-This is because YOU HAVE A CHOICE AS TO WHEN WE SHIP
+This is because YOU HAVE A CHOICE AS TO WHEN WE SHIP.

 If you have purchased wine but are worried about heat spoilage or freezing temperatures, simply let us put the order on hold, and we will ship when the weather is suitable.